 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

-Ongoing improvements in administrative procedures, such as customs, business registration, licensing, and e-procurement have improved the business climate.
-However, implementation is key, and many government agencies still avoid public consultation and/or regulatory impact assessments, which can make long-term business planning a major challenge.
+Ongoing improvements in administrative procedures such as customs, business registration, licensing, and e-procurement have improved the business climate.
+However, implementation is key, and many government agencies still avoid public consultations and/or regulatory impact assessments, which can make long-term business planning a major challenge.
 Access to adequate financial resources for Serbian consumers/importers is also an issue.